 Here are Your Super-Powers!

-Should be also interested in other discovering more about other learning modalities, just select one of them above the image.
+Should you want to know about other learning styles, just select one of them above the image.

 As a visual learner, you love to think in images.
 It is almost as if you are a movie director making a movie for the big screen.

 Even when others are talking you make mental pictures of what they are saying and sometimes, visual learners will avoid long conversations, simply because they can make the mental movies in their mind faster.
 See more of your visual learning style traits below:

 Here are More of Your Visual Super-Power Characteristics

 - You tend to think in pictures when you read, listen, or even when you use your hands to do something

 - You learn new information and then recall what you’ve learned in images, which is why written tests in any environment may be easier for you because brain research shows that image recall is hundreds of times faster than word by word recall.
 “Think – one picture is worth a thousand words.”

 - You love visually appealing material, and you learn best by seeing